Healthdirect Free Australian health advice you can count on.

 What types of ADHD medicine might I be given or prescribed?

 Short-acting medicine works soon after you take it, but only for a limited time.
-Long-acting medicine is slower to become effective after you take it, but its effects last for a longer period of time.
-A short-acting medicine may be given when the person taking the medicine needs to be closely monitored.
-A long-acting formulation may be preferred for convenience.
+Long-acting medicine is slower to start working after you take it, but its effects last for a longer time.

 Who can prescribe ADHD medicine?

-Each Australian state and territory have their own laws about which doctors can prescribe ADHD medicines.
-Prescribing stimulant medicines is tightly controlled; for example, only doctors who have special approval can prescribe them and scripts must be held at the pharmacy.
-This is because there are risks involved.
-For example, if the medicines are not taken as they are prescribed, you can become addicted to them.
+Prescribing stimulant medicines is tightly controlled.
+Only doctors who have special approval can prescribe them.
+Prescriptions (scripts) must be held at the pharmacy.
+This is because there are risks involved in taking psychostimulants.
+If the medicines are not taken as they are prescribed, there is a risk of dependence.

 Many medicines that are used to treat ADHD can affect the heart.
 Stimulants can cause high blood pressure.
 Clonidine and guanfacine can cause low blood pressure.